-- Serve as an SCCA representative on inspection of any Solo I or Solo II site. - B. Serve as Safety Steward at all Solo events, with prime responsibility and vested authority to ensure all necessary safety precautions are taken with respect to spectator, worker and driver (i.e., course layout) safety.
-Control over course design extends only to such issues as on-course or near-course hazards and not to design philosophy.
-In Solo II events safety issues are those such as listed in Solo II Rules Sections 1.3 and 2.1. - C. Verify that the certificate of insurance is correct and present at the event site.
+- Serve as an SCCA representative on inspection of any Solo site. - B. Serve as Safety Steward at all Solo events, with prime responsibility and vested authority to ensure all necessary safety precautions are taken with respect to spectator, worker and driver (i.e., course layout) safety.
+Control over course design extends only to such issues as on-course or nearcourse hazards and not to design philosophy.
+In Solo events safety issues are those such as listed in Solo Rules Sections 1.3 and 2.1. - C. Verify that the certificate of insurance is correct and present at the event site.
 This should be done either by visual inspection of the certificate or by telephone confirmation with SCCA Risk Management.
-If certificate is not available call: 1-800-770-9994. - D. In the event of an accident/incident during an event, notify all SCCA officials and the Club's insurance carrier as indicated in the Solo Procedures Manual and the Accident/incident report form.
+If certificate is not available call: 1-800-770-9994. - D. In the event of an accident/incident during an event, notify all SCCA officials and the Club's insurance carrier as indicated in the Appendix E.XI.F and the Accident/incident report form.
 A preliminary report shall be mailed within seven days and a more complete report mailed within a reasonable time thereafter.
 The Safety Steward shall respond to all questions from SCCA officials assigned to investigate the accident/incident.
 However, no discussion on the accident shall be carried on with outside parties (except law enforcement authorities) without authorization by SCCA.
 In any discussion, only statement of fact, rather than opinion, should be offered.
-Mail all completed reports to the appropriate SCCA and/or insurance carrier offices. - E. It is the responsibility of every SSS to file a report concerning the conduct of an event with the Rally/Solo Department (RSD) if such conduct is substandard to the safety rules referenced in the Solo Rules.
+Mail all completed reports to the appropriate SCCA and/or insurance carrier offices. - E. It is the responsibility of every SSS to file a report concerning the conduct of an event with the Solo Department (SD) if such conduct is substandard to the safety rules referenced in the Solo Rules.